Saudi women defy driving ban and take to the roads - in a videogame

 Saudi Arabia is the only country in the world where women are not allowed to drive, although a growing number of public figures in the country have publicly pushed for the rule to be overturned.

-Although the law does not explicitly ban women from driving, the world's top oil exporter does not grant licences to women.
+Although the law does not explicitly ban women from driving, the world's top oil exporter does not grant licenses to women.

 "If we can tell people stories about women driving, maybe it will actually happen," the prince told the Wall Street Journal.